Time Zones in Ireland

 how many time zones does Ireland have?

-Ireland has one time zone: Europe/Dublin (UTC+0).
-This means the same official time applies across the entire country, including Dublin, Cork, Luimneach, Gaillimh, Waterford, and Dundalk, so domestic scheduling does not require any time conversion.
+Ireland has one time zone: Europe/Dublin.
+This single-zone setup means the same local time is used across the entire country, including Dublin, Cork, Gaillimh, Waterford, and other major cities, which simplifies domestic travel and nationwide business scheduling.

 does Ireland use daylight saving time?